 Dear Haiku Lovers:

 Once a year we ask that you help us meet our financial challenges to continue this work.
-We reserve the period from Thanksgiving through St. Nicholas Day, the time our culture has has set aside to note our many blessings and give thanks.
+We reserve the period from Thanksgiving through St. Nicholas Day, the time our culture has set aside to note our many blessings and give thanks.
 We are grateful for the opportunity to do this work, and look forward to continuing it.
-But it really does depend on you—as audience, as participant, as underwriter.
-As an additional incentive, the Foundation is once again fortunate enough to have an angel who will match funds—every dollar you contribute means two for us.
+But it really does depend on you — as audience, as participants, as underwriters.

 And, during this period we try to let you know some of what we’ve been up to by releasing samples of our work over the previous 12 months.
 You’ll find a list of our planned releases below.

-One more thing: it is a wonderful thing to support haiku with a financial contribution, but it is even greater to give back with your time and energy.
+A final note: it is a wonderful thing to support haiku with a financial contribution, but it is even greater to give back with your time and energy.
 The Haiku Foundation would be very glad of your help in a number of projects that we have in the works.
 If you have the time and the inclination to do more for haiku, please contact us.
 We’ll be happy to have you join us.
+We have always felt that The Haiku Foundation was where you went when you wanted to give back to haiku.

 Once again, thanks for all, and we wish you a most happy holiday season.